Managing medication for long-term conditions

 Some people prefer counting on someone else to remind them to take their medication – for example a family member or a nurse who regularly comes to see them.

-One thing that's not only true for long-term medication: If you feel that your medication might be causing a problem, it's important to talk to your doctor or pharmacist about it.
+One thing that's not only true for long-term medication: If you feel that your medication might be causing a problem, it is important to talk to your doctor or pharmacist about it.
 Before starting a treatment with new medications, you should let your doctor know if you’ve ever had an allergic reaction to a particular drug or had serious side effects.
 It's also important to tell your pharmacist about this whenever you buy over-the-counter medications.

 You shouldn’t buy medication from dubious sources on the internet, especially prescription drugs.
 They may be counterfeit (fake copies) that are contaminated with harmful substances or don't work.
 Signs that this might be the case include unfamiliar side effects or symptoms coming back despite using the medication.

 Lastly, using medication safely also means not stopping the treatment as soon as you feel better.
-For example, if you stop taking before using up the prescribed amount, your symptoms may return.
+For example, if you stop taking antibiotics before using up the prescribed amount, your symptoms may return.

 Anderson LJ, Nuckols TK, Coles C et al. A systematic overview of systematic reviews evaluating medication adherence interventions.
 Am J Health Syst Pharm 2020; 77(2): 138-147.